countxyz/nyc_code_browser/README.md

+# NYC Code Browser

-New York City Administrative Code browser based of the openlawdc browser.
+New York City Administrative Code browser based off the openlawdc browser.

+The source code for their browser can be found at https://github.com/openlawdc/browser